Trading Bots — Why money should not be your main goal

 Using Python to build a trading bot entails writing code that uses historical financial data to create useful predictions about future stock prices.
 If you want to achieve an effective algorithmic trading application you have to bring many different skills to the table: 1) create your strategy, 2) understand the necessary tools, 3) store and retrieve data in a reliable way, 4) tweak the subunits of a complex system and 5) know how to debug if something goes wrong.
 These are all necessary skills that you will use in the future if you continue with coding.

-Unfortunately, I can’t promise you that this won’t happen when you start with making a trading bot.
+Unfortunately, I can’t promise you that this won’t happen when you start making a trading bot.
 But you have to be courageous.
-If you complete the project correctly and you’ve made a live trading bot, you have officially made one of your coding projects a very extremely almost non-existent tiny, but real part of the economy… We can say to ourselves and others at the end of the journey that we can make something useful with our code…
+If you complete the project correctly and you’ve made a live trading bot, you have officially made one of your coding projects a very extremely almost non-existent tiny but real part of the economy… We can say to ourselves and others at the end of the journey that we can make something that works…

 To make it easier for you to get started, here is an adjusted workflow from the book Machine Trading by Ernest Chan.
 You don’t per se have to use a graphical user interface, but it does make it easy to turn switches on and off or adjust variables during the fine-tuning process.

 How much time does it cost to complete the project?

 The time for coding the trading bot itself is of course dependent on your level.
 Here is a raw estimate based on my two-year experience in coding:

 - Basic level: variables, loops, functions, loops — 4–8 weeks full time.